 - for treatment, payment and health care operations for the individual

 - if incidental to an otherwise permitted use

 - to others, if authorized in writing by the subject individual

 - to others, if the subject individual has been given the opportunity to approve or deny this

 - to the Secretary of Health and Human Services when it is to be used as part of an investigation or to determine compliance

-In addition, covered entities (including the Colorado Medicaid Program) are required by these rules to:
+In addition, covered entities (including Health First Colorado) are required by these rules to:

 - provide notice of their privacy practices and a point of contact for further information and for submitting complaints

 - limit disclosure of PHI to the minimum necessary (other than for health care treatment and certain other purposes)

 - disclose to the individual to whom, when, and why PHI might be shared where it is authorized by these rules to do so